cnsoft/cocos2d-kamcord-ios/README.md

 	// Init the window
 	window = [[UIWindow alloc] initWithFrame:[[UIScreen mainScreen] bounds]];

-	// must be called before any othe call to the director [CCDirector setDirectorType:kCCDirectorTypeDisplayLink];
+	// must be called before any other call to the director [CCDirector setDirectorType:kCCDirectorTypeDisplayLink];

 	// before creating any layer, set the landscape mode